ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

    * - verify_ens.yaml
      - Perform ensemble vx

+The ``verify_*.yaml`` files include the definitions of several common verification tasks by default.
+The tasks in each file are independent of each other, so users may want to turn some off depending on the needs of their experiment.
+Note that the ENSGRID and ENSPOINT tasks apply only to ensemble model verification.
+Individual verification tasks appear in :numref:`Table %s <VXWorkflowTasksTable>`.

+..
+COMMENT: Check task names (still ENSGRID and ENSPOINT?)

 To turn off a task, simply include its entry from ``verify_*.yaml`` as an empty YAML entry in ``config.yaml``.
 For example, to turn off PointStat tasks:

 .. code-block:: console

    rocoto:
      tasks:
-       taskgroups: '{{ ["parm/wflow/prep.yaml", "parm/wflow/coldstart.yaml", "parm/wflow/post.yaml", "parm/wflow/verify_det.yaml"]|include }}'
+       taskgroups: '{{ ["parm/wflow/prep.yaml", "parm/wflow/coldstart.yaml", "parm/wflow/post.yaml", "parm/wflow/verify_pre.yaml", "parm/wflow/verify_det.yaml"]|include }}'
      metatask_vx_ens_member:
        metatask_PointStat_mem#mem#:

 More information about configuring the ``rocoto:`` section can be found in :numref:`Section %s <DefineWorkflow>`.

-If users have access to NOAA :term:`HPSS` but have not pre-staged the data, the default ``verify.yaml`` taskgroup will activate the tasks, and the workflow will attempt to download the appropriate data from NOAA HPSS.
+If users have access to NOAA :term:`HPSS` but have not pre-staged the data, the default ``verify_pre.yaml`` taskgroup will activate the tasks, and the workflow will attempt to download the appropriate data from NOAA HPSS.
 In this case, the ``*_OBS_DIR`` paths must be set to the location where users want the downloaded data to reside.

 Users who do not have access to NOAA HPSS and do not have the data on their system will need to download :term:`CCPA`, :term:`MRMS`, and :term:`NDAS` data manually from collections of publicly available data, such as the ones listed `here <https://dtcenter.org/nwp-containers-online-tutorial/publicly-available-data-sets>`__.

-Users who have already staged the observation data needed for METplus (i.e., the :term:`CCPA`, :term:`MRMS`, and :term:`NDAS` data) on their system should set the path to this data and turn off the corresponding task by including them with no entry in ``config.yaml``.
+Users who have already staged the observation data needed for METplus (i.e., the :term:`CCPA`, :term:`MRMS`, and :term:`NDAS` data) on their system should set the path to this data in ``config.yaml`` and turn off the corresponding task by including them with no entry in the ``rocoto:`` section of ``config.yaml``.

 .. code-block:: console